perxhealth/tool-versions-action/README.md

 ### Inputs

-The Action currently expects a single input.
+The Action currently accepts a single, optional input.

 1. `location`